 CHYLOTHORAX VERSUS CHOLESTEROL EFFUSION

-Cholesterol effusions and chylothoraces both classically have a milky or opalescent appearance.
+Chylothoraces and cholesterol effusions both classically have a milky or opalescent appearance.
 However, their etiologies and therapy differ, making it important to distinguish them.

 ●A chylothorax occurs when lymph fluid accumulates in the pleural space due to disruption or obstruction of the thoracic duct.
-Chylothoraces contain a high concentration of triglycerides as chylomicrons, unless the patient has no dietary fat ingestion [1-4].
+Chylothoraces contain a high concentration of triglycerides in the form of chylomicrons, unless the patient has no dietary fat ingestion [1-4].